BreadchainCoop/subgraphform/README.md

 A reusable CI/CD workflow for [The Graph subgraphs](https://thegraph.com/docs/en/subgraphs/developing/subgraphs/).
 Integrate into any subgraph repository with a single workflow file.
 - Auto build and run tests on PR to main
-- Deploys automatically when merged to main
+- Deploys subgraph automatically when merged to main
 - Highly customizable

 ## Quick Start